-6-12 Grades - Disorderly Behavior Responses B13 Smoking and/or use of electronic cigarettes and/or possession of vaping materials, matches or lighters A - D B14 Gambling A - F B15 Using profane, obscene, vulgar, or lewd language, gestures, or behavior A - F B16 Lying to, giving false information to, and/or misleading school personnel A - F B17 Misusing property belonging to others A - F B18 Engaging in or causing disruptive behavior on the school bus A - F B19 Inappropriate use of electronic technology (e.g., unauthorized a/v recording) A - F B20 Leaving class or school premises without permission of supervising school personnel A - F
+6-12 Grades - Disorderly Behavior Responses B13 Possession and/or use of cigarettes, electronic cigarettes, matches, lighters, and/or vaping A - D devices.
+B14 Gambling A - F B15 Using profane, obscene, vulgar, or lewd language, gestures, or behavior A - F B16 Lying to, giving false information to, and/or misleading school personnel A - F B17 Misusing property belonging to others A - F B18 Engaging in or causing disruptive behavior on the school bus (Please note that removal or A - F suspension from the school bus may also occur as a response.)
+B19 Inappropriate use of electronic technology (e.g., unauthorized audio/video recording) A - F B20 Leaving class or school premises without permission of supervising school personnel A - E